Guideline objectives:

 All loading doses of Venofer® can be administered as an IV infusion within the clinic setting.
 Further maintenance doses of Venofer® can be administered as a slow bolus injection.

-Impaired erythropoietin synthesis by the diseased kidneys is a major factor in the anaemia of CKD.
 The advent of recombinant human erythropoietin (EPO) in the late 1980s resulted in a dramatic reduction in the number of blood transfusions used in dialysis centres.
-There is the risk of HLA sensitisation with blood transfusions therefore they should avoided in patients with CKD whenever possible.
+The risk of HLA sensitisation from blood transfusions means that they should be avoided in patients with CKD whenever possible.

 Note: ESAs need not be administered where the presence of co-morbidities, or the prognosis, is likely to negate the benefits of correcting the anaemia.
-A trial of anaemia correction should be initiated when there is uncertainty over benefits.
 Where a trial of ESA therapy has been performed, the effectiveness of the trial should be assessed after an agreed interval.
 Where appropriate, a mutual decision should be agreed between the clinician, the child and their family/carer on whether or not to continue ESA therapy.

 Correction to normal levels of Hb with ESAs is not usually recommended in people with anaemia of CKD.

-Epoetin beta is first choice ESA in youger children under 12kg attending the renal unit who are on Peritoneal Dialysis (PD) or conservative management.
-It is normally given by SC injection (can be given by intravenous (IV) injection but is less effective).
+Epoetin beta is first choice ESA in younger children under 12kg or less than 12 months of age attending the renal unit who are on peritoneal dialysis (PD) or receiving conservative management.
+It is normally given by SC injection (can be given by IV injection but is less effective if given in this manner).
 For starting dose see Appendix 5.

-Darbepoetin is the first choice for children commencing HD.
-It is given IV during HD initially once a week then changed to every 2 weeks when established on a stable dose.
+Darbepoetin is a hyperglycosylated derivative of EPO with a longer half-life.
+It is the first choice for children commencing HD.
+It is given IV during HD initially once a week then changed to every 2 weeks once established on a stable dose.
 For starting dose see Appendix 5.
-Darbepoetin can be given by SC injection to children attending the renal unit who are on PD or conservative management.
-However some children complain of pain at the site of injection.
-For this reason it is a third choice here.
-However it has the advantage that it can be given less frequently - every 2 weeks20, and demonstrated to be used safely in children21.
+Darbepoetin can also be given by SC injection to children attending the renal unit who are on PD or receiving conservative management.
+However, pain at the site of injection is more common than in children receiving epoetin beta.
+For this reason, it is a third choice here (behind epoetin beta and Mircera [see below]).
+However, it has the advantage that it can be given less frequently than epoetin beta.

 Methoxy polyethylene glycol-epoetin beta (Mircera®)

-Methoxy polyethylene glycol (MPG)-epoetin beta is a new long acting ESA.
+Methoxy polyethylene glycol (MPG)-epoetin beta is a newer long-acting ESA.
 There is very little dosing and safety information available for its use in paediatrics.
-It is administered SC, and has the advantage of administration every month.
-It is the second line choice for children on PD or conservative management .
+It is administered SC and has the advantage of being able to be administered every month.
+It is the second line choice for children on PD or receiving conservative management.
 For dose information see Appendix 5.

 Conversion doses for ESA therapy

-ESA therapy dose should be adjusted as needed to maintain the Hb level within the aspirational target range.
-(See Appendix 7 for dose adjustment algorithms.)
-To keep the Hb level within the aspirational range, action should be taken when Hb levels are within 5 g/L of the range’s limits (usually below 105 g/L or above 115 g/L for children over 2 years), or if the rate of change of Hb suggests an established trend (for example, greater than 10 g/L/month).
+ESA therapy dose should be adjusted as needed to maintain the Hb level within the aspirational target range (see Appendix 7 for dose adjustment algorithms).
+To keep the Hb level within the aspirational range, action should be taken when Hb levels are within 5 g/L of the range’s limits (usually < 105 g/L or > 115 g/L for children over 2 years), or if the rate of change of Hb suggests an established trend (for example, > 10 g/L/month).

 Consider accepting lower Hb levels if: